MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warnings-by-compiler-version.md

 ## Warnings introduced in Visual Studio 2019 version 16.1 (compiler version 19.21.27702.0)

-These warnings and all warnings in later versions are suppressed by using the compiler option **`/Wv:19.20`**.
+These warnings, and all warnings in later versions, are suppressed by using the compiler option **`/Wv:19.20`**.

 | Warning | Message |
 |--|--|